arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 var length = MyLength("foo");
 Assert.Equal(3, length);
 ```

-Why are we talking about such a basic operation such as function application?
-In the next pages we are going to define *pure functions with a signature modelling the side effects they perform* (also known as "*monadic functions*"), and we will need to figure out how to apply them to values.
-We will discover that function application with those fancy functions is not natively supported by C#, and that a specific implementation is needed.

-So, it could be interesting to see if we are able to manually re-implement the native C# Function Application, so we can possibly extend it.
-Indeed, our implementation will be the basis for the future *Monadic* Function Application.
+Manually re-implement the native C# Function Application might sound as a silly exercise, but it will be useful to learn how we can possibly extend it.
+Indeed, our implementation will be the basis for the future *Monadic* Function Application, which is not natively supported by C#.
 Let's then write a High Order Function (HOF) that taken a function `f :: String -> Int` and a `String` value `a` applies `f` to `a` returning an `Int` result:

 ```csharp